Experience.

 -

-Expanding license footprints
+Expanding license footprints and administrative overhead

 -

-Increasing integration overhead
+Increasing integration complexity

 -